Brush Fire Scorches 200+ Acres In Agua Dulce Area

 A fixed-wing aircraft was deployed along with roughly 240 personnel on scene.

-Evacuations were ordered for Anthony Road and Sierra Highway.
+Evacuations were ordered for Anthony Road – which was later closed – and Sierra Highway.

-This is a breaking news report.
-More information will be provided as it becomes available.
+(© Copyright 2018 CBS Broadcasting Inc. All Rights Reserved.
+City News Service contributed to this report.)